Arun-g03/Gym-App/Information/CoreParts.md

 ### (a) Key Concepts of Agile Software Development (500 words)
 In this section, you need to explain the core principles and concepts of Agile software development.
 Here are the core parts to include:

-- **Introduction to Agile**: Briefly introduce Agile as a methodology that emphasizes flexibility, collaboration, customer feedback, and rapid delivery.
+- **Introduction to Agile**: Briefly introduce Agile as a methodology that emphasises flexibility, collaboration, customer feedback, and rapid delivery.
 - **The Agile Manifesto**: Discuss the values and principles behind Agile (individuals and interactions, working software, customer collaboration, and responding to change).
 - **Agile Frameworks**: Mention key frameworks like Scrum, Kanban, and Extreme Programming (XP), explaining their roles in implementing Agile.
 - **Iterative Development**: Highlight how Agile focuses on delivering software in short, iterative cycles (sprints), with frequent reviews and feedback.
-- **Collaboration and Communication**: Emphasize the importance of teamwork, both within the development team and with stakeholders.
+- **Collaboration and Communication**: Emphasise the importance of teamwork, both within the development team and with stakeholders.
 - **Continuous Improvement**: Describe how Agile teams reflect on their performance at the end of each sprint and improve their processes.

 ### (b) Benefits and Challenges of Agile vs Waterfall (500 words)